itfs-steve/firefoxcontainersorter/README.md

 Just be cautious about running this, as it will allow you to run any script from any location on the system.

+If you don't know what firefox profile is the right one, open firefox, go to ```about:profiles``` in the address bar and your in-use profile will be present with the directory path (including the random code that identifies your profile).

 ## Usage

 1. Download the script